vonerdenRyguy/Mr.Wordler/README.md

 ### **6. Rearrange Freely**

 Not working?
-No problem — drag things around until it does.
+No problem, drag things around until it does.

 ---